 Sylvana Lautier, Ava Watson

-This installation draws inspiration from Adam Curtis’s 2015 documentary "Bitter Lake”.
+This installation draws content from Adam Curtis’s documentary “Bitter Lake”.
 Curtis’s film looks at the story of Afghanistan’s attempt to replicate the economic growth seen in 1940s USA from building a series of hydroelectric dams.
 Unlike America, the Afghani dams destroy the water table of the region, leaving the once fertile country unable to grow produce or graze animals.
-The new soil is uniquely suited for growing opium poppies.
-From the mid 1990s Afghanistan becomes the number one producer of opium and heroin worldwide.
+The new soil is however uniquely suited for growing opium poppies.
+From the mid-1990s Afghanistan becomes the number one producer of opium and heroin worldwide.

-Gracefully waving poppies accompanied by the gentle music of La Bayadere’s “Moderato” greet the audience, only to be disrupted as soon as anyone attempts to step onto the unstable platform in the centre of the projected space.
-The poppy footage is replaced by various images of war and heroin addiction rapidly flickering across the projected surfaces as the user attempts to regain their balance.
-The poppies only reappear if the platform becomes level.
+A four walled structure with a raised platform in the interior greets the audience, on each wall projections of poppies are gracefully waving in the wind accompanied by the gentle music of La Bayadere’s “Moderato”.
+The central platform is unstable, becoming tilted as soon as anyone attempts to step into the interior of the structure.
+This causes the poppy footage to be replaced by various images of war and heroin addiction, rapidly flickering onto the walls as the user attempts to regain their balance.
+The poppies only reappear if the audience can level the platform.